 Keyword Competition

-Finally, the speed at which you can rank a page depends in large part on the other competitors ranking for that keyword.
+Finally, the speed at which you can rank a page depends in large part on the competitors ranking for that keyword.

 For example, the top 2 sites for “best vacuum cleaners” are Consumer Reports and The Spruce.
 Good luck outranking them any time soon…